xiaohui-zhangxh/ruby_llm/docs/configuration.md

 ```

 This setting redirects requests made with `provider: :openai` to your specified base URL.
 See the [Working with Models Guide]({% link guides/models.md %}#connecting-to-custom-endpoints--using-unlisted-models) for more details on using custom models with this setting.

+## Optional OpenAI Headers

+OpenAI supports additional headers for organization and project management:

+*   `openai_organization_id`: Specifies the billing organization for API usage when multiple organizations are accessible.
+*   `openai_project_id`: Tracks API usage for a project.

+These headers are optional and only need to be set if you want to use organization or project-specific billing.

 ## Default Models